-Heredity, nutritional deficiencies, environmental pollution, hormonal abnormalities – there are more than one factors responsible for hair loss.
-But have you ever got your blood sugar checked just to know whether it is linked to your severe hair fall?
+Heredity, nutritional deficiencies, environmental pollution, hormonal abnormalities – there is more than one factor responsible for hair loss.
+But have you ever got your blood sugar checked to know whether it is linked to your severe hair fall?
 Shocked?
-Well, if hair loss has turned out to be your biggest concern, chances are big that you have developed diabetes.
-According to the latest National Diabetes Statistics Report, almost 24% of diabetics are unaware of their conditions, which is enough to realize why the disease has not been widely recognized as a cause of hair loss.
-Let’s throw some light on it:
+Well, if hair loss has turned out to be your biggest concern, chances are that you have developed diabetes.
+According to the latest National Diabetes Statistics Report, almost 24% of people with diabetes are unaware of their conditions, which is enough to realize why the disease has not been widely recognized as a cause of hair loss.
+Let’s throw some light on it: (1)(2)

 Know About Diabetes

-- Type-1 Diabetes: Primarily seen in people under 40 years (young adults and even kids), type-1 diabetes (also called ‘insulin-dependent diabetes’ / ‘juvenile diabetes’) is an auto-immune disease that can be managed through blood sugar monitoring and insulin injections rather than curing completely.
-In this condition, the immune system of the patient itself destroys the insulin-producing cells of the pancreas, thereby preventing the functions of the natural blood sugar-regulating system of the body.
+Type-1 Diabetes: Primarily seen in people under 40 years (young adults and even kids), type-1 diabetes (also called ‘insulin-dependent diabetes’ / ‘juvenile diabetes’) is an autoimmune disease that can be managed through blood sugar monitoring and insulin injections rather than curing completely.
+In this condition, the patient’s immune system destroys the insulin-producing cells of the pancreas, thereby preventing the functions of the body’s natural blood sugar-regulating system.

-- Type-2 Diabetes: Unlike the previous one, type-2 diabetes usually occurs after 40 years when sufficient insulin is not produced by the pancreas for proper management of blood sugar levels, or the body cells turn totally resistant to the hormone, or even abdominal fat deposits interfere with the metabolic as well as cardiovascular functionalities of the body by releasing certain chemicals.
+Type-2 Diabetes: Unlike the previous one, type-2 diabetes usually occurs after 40 years when the pancreas does not produce sufficient insulin for proper management of blood sugar levels, or the body cells turn resistant to the hormone, or even abdominal fat deposits interfere with the metabolic as well as cardiovascular functionalities of the body by releasing certain chemicals.
 However, this condition can be successfully prevented, managed, and sometimes even reversed by following a healthy diet and maintaining a healthy body weight.

-As said above, the hormone insulin is the key to proper glucose metabolism in our body.
-When it doesn’t work efficiently or isn’t produced enough, we develop diabetes which can again trigger temporary hair loss.
+As said above, the hormone insulin is the key to proper glucose metabolism.
+When it doesn’t work efficiently or isn’t produced enough, we develop diabetes, which can trigger temporary hair loss.

 How Does Diabetes Affect Hair Growth?